Accounts Payable Manager/Financial Aid Coordinator

 Director of College and Career Counseling

-With over 15 years’ experience in school settings, ranging from middle school to college, Abbey Griffin joined Hill School two years ago as the Director of College and Career Counseling.
+With over 15 years’ experience in school settings, ranging from middle school to college, Abbey Griffin joined Hill School several years ago as the Director of College and Career Counseling.
 Immediately, she felt very much at home.
 She is excited about “helping students along their journey to find the best match for their college or career!”
 Mrs. Griffin earned her undergraduate degree in English from Texas Wesleyan University, where she met her husband, a high school band director and percussionist.
-Together they have a 9-year-old son and a young daughter and enjoy spending time together as a family.
+Together they have a young son and daughter and enjoy spending time together as a family.

 Middle and Upper School Math Teacher

 Christi Hanson has been part of Hill for over 10 years.
 Each year, she enjoys getting to know her students in the small setting and watching them grow over the course of the year.
 She earned her undergraduate degree at West Texas A&M in Interdisciplinary Studies – math, education, sports and exercise science – and her master’s degree from the University of Phoenix.
 Mrs. Hanson strives to be a “fair yet consistent educator with high expectations while still allowing for the feeling of success.”
 Out of the classroom, one might find Mrs. Hanson with her husband watching their two daughters on a volleyball court somewhere!